• Home

 Around here, abundance looks like…

-+ selling fifteen unneeded items for the Farm Sitter Vacation Fund: six books, five pieces of clothing, and four pieces of curriculum.
-After shipping and fees, I made $118.16!
-We’re almost to 45% of our goal.
++ selling ten unneeded items for the Farm Sitter Vacation Fund: five pieces of clothing, a book, a piece of homeschool curriculum, two purses and a set of train tracks.
+After shipping and fees, I made $76.35 and have finally reached my goal!
+Another huge weight lifted off my shoulders.

 Reading //